YiC200333/XConomy/XConomyAPI.md

 xcapi.changebalance(UUID u, String playername, BigDecimal amount, Boolean isadd) Modify the amount, return Integer
 0 means success
-1 means failure, BungeeCord mode is enabled and no player is online
+1 failure means that BungeeCord mode is enabled and no player is online 2 failure means that the player's balance is insufficient 3 failure means that the player's balance exceeds the maximum value

 xcapi.getbalancetop()
 Get the list of TOP10, return List<String>